 This rise comes despite the 4% decrease in the number of arrests for mailing controlled substances overall.

-The Risks of Mailing Weed
+The Risks of Mailing Weed - Can You Mail Weed?

 Although shipping marijuana is a great way to share and distribute weed, and people do it every day without consequence, it is very stressful because you’re playing with fire.